coatless-r-n-d/webr-in-pkgdown/README.md

 #### WebR Repository Configuration

-Configure where `rocleteer` should find your webR-compatible package binaries.
-You have two options:
+Configure where `rocleteer` should find your webR-compatible package binaries by adding into your `DESCRIPTION` file the `Config/rocleteer/webr-repo` field.

+You have two options for specifying the webR repository:

 **Option 1: GitHub Pages (recommended for this workflow)**